Comparison between Local and NYSE Practices

 NYSE LCM: Section 303A.08

-The shareholders must be given the opportunity to vote on equity-compensation plans and their material revisions, although there are exceptions to this requirement, such as when these compensation plans serve as labor incentive tools.
-Directors’ compensation is fixed at the ordinary shareholders’ meeting (Section 234, Subsection 2, of the ABOL).
+The shareholders must be given the opportunity to vote on all equity-compensation plans and their material revisions, although there are exceptions to this requirement, such as when these compensation plans serve as labor incentive tools.
+Directors’ compensation is fixed at the ordinary shareholders’ meeting (Section 234, Subsection 2, of the BCL).
 That compensation is for national currency cash.
-With the aim of aligning personnel performance, on February 8, 2017, Pampa’s Board of Directors approved the creation of stock-based compensation plan in accordance with Section 64 of CMA and CNV’s regulations.
-See 20-F “Item 6.
-Directors, Senior Management and Employees—Stock-Based Compensation Plan”.

 NYSE LCM: Section 303A.09